dagurval/searchdaimon-mantis/README.md

 If not, you may have to locate the rpm's for the modules and install them from the administration panel, or install from the root command line.

+Running
+-
+Create a new crawler, add username, password and URL to your mantis installation.
+That should do it.
+Note that the user has to have it's mantis language settings set to english.
+This is because mantis changes the csv-export headings depending on language used.

 Licensing
 -
 Licensed under GNU LGPL, see file LICENSE